 Ralph Merkle moved the development further by proposing requirements for collision-resistant hash functions.
 He also described the Merkle-Damgard construction, which was a way of building collision-resistant hash functions.
 This construction was later used in the construction of MD5 and its earlier iterations, as well as the currently used SHA family of hash functions.
 The idea of collision resistance was formalized by Damgard in 1987.

-All of these developments eventually led to the Message Digest (MD) family of cryptographic hash functions, developed by Ron Rivest, who is also renowned for providing the R in the RSA encryption algorithm.
+All of these developments eventually led to the Message Digest (MD) family of cryptographic hash functions, developed by Ronald Rivest, who is also renowned for providing the R in the RSA encryption algorithm.

 The beginnings of the Message Digest family are a bit of a mystery as there is no publicly known MD1, nor much information about why not.
 The most likely explanation comes from the thesis of Bart Preneel, a Flemish cryptographer.
 As an industry insider, he may have had information that hasn’t been published elsewhere.
 Preneel wrote: